 In 2024, a second solicitation was mailed out.
-Twenty-four (24) new applications were received.
+Twenty-five (25) new applications were received.

-Of the 14 applicants remaining from the first round: 7 projects are complete; 1 project is under construction; 1 project is bidding; 2 projects are finalizing bids and preparing to close; and 3 have been unresponsive.
+Of the 14 applicants remaining from the first round: 7 projects are complete; 2 projects are under construction; 1 project is bidding; 2 projects are finalizing bids and preparing to close; and 2 have been unresponsive.

 There is funding remaining to rehabilitate a minimum of 12 more properties.
 Ten projects are in the lead risk assessment/scope of work process.
-Five of the new applicants are over income or non-responsive.
-There are 9 applicants remaining on the waiting list.
+Five have been over income or non-responsive.
+There are 10 applicants remaining on the waiting list.

-The grant is for the rehabilitation of 7 commercial properties.
+The grant funded the rehabilitation of 7 commercial properties.
 Physical property inspections have been completed on all commercial buildings.
 Two projects were completed in 2023; 2 projects are under construction; 1 project is finalizing contracts; and 1 project has not started bidding.
 Two projects that originally applied have withdrawn.
 One new application was received, and a scope of work is being prepared.